 The summer 2020 exploration programme was planned to increase the understanding of the geology at the site and included soil geochemical surveys to define drill targets for 2021.
-Some of the work on this project is planned to be undertaken in collaboration with a PhD candidate from McGill University which will seek information collected on metal enrichment, which is expected to improve the overall black shale geological model.
+Some of the work on this project was undertaken in collaboration with a PhD candidate from McGill University who collected further data on metal enrichment, which contributed to an improved geological model.

-Delays at the labs meant that the results from the 2020 exploration programme were not announced until January 2021.
+Delays at Canadian labs, mostly due to COVID-19, meant that the results from the 2020 exploration programme were not announced until January 2021.
 In all, some 14 rock and 179 soil samples were collected during this work programme.
 The rock samples yielded anomalous vanadium values in the 0.12 - 0.35% V2O5 range, with 13 out of the 14 also returning anomalous zinc and silver values.
 Soil samples returned vanadium values up to 0.82% V2O5 with 18 samples equal or better than 0.40% V2O5.
 All this is shown in the map overleaf.

 This latest rock sampling around the Héon indicated the presence and grade of the Canol Formation and has convincingly demonstrated that soil geochemistry is an effective tool to trace the vanadium bearing Canol black shales.
 It is noticeable that grades are higher than earlier reported drill core samples, which can be put down to the weathered rock being relatively metal-enriched.
 In addition, these latest results seem to show that Canol outcrops on surface further west than is shown on the government's geological maps.
 These are excellent results, which indicated the presence and grade of the Canol Formation.
 Planning for the 2021 exploration programme is underway and it is expected that the team will have multiple accessible targets for near term drilling.
 Work will also involve extending the soil geochemistry and gaining a five-year operating licence for more advanced exploration, with the goal of targeting an initial NI 43-101 resource.